 For the first time ever, Failed Architecture has an intern.
 It’s not as if we have never had people apply, but our new team member Sanne Kanters proposed a focused and promising plan of what she would want to research during a few months at our office.
-Sanne is currently in the Gender Studies Master’s programme of at Utrecht University, after having finished a Master’s in Creative Industries at Radboud University in Nijmegen for which she wrote a thesis on post-industrial ruins.
+Sanne is currently in the Gender Studies Master’s programme at Utrecht University, after having finished a Master’s in Creative Industries at Radboud University in Nijmegen for which she wrote a thesis on post-industrial ruins.
 For her Gender Studies thesis she returns again to the subject of ruins, using the specific feminist viewpoint of difference as a positive force, through which a more inclusive world can be achieved.
 The ruin is simultaneously a philosophical mirror for diversity, creativity and otherness in her research.
 We wanted to know more about her interest in ruins, how this feminist perspective works and how ruins and feminism come together.

-What triggered your interest in ruins?
+MM: What triggered your interest in ruins?

-When I started my Master’s I had just spent 10 months traveling from the Netherlands to India, largely over land.
+SK: When I started my Master’s I had just spent 10 months traveling from the Netherlands to India, largely over land.
 During my travels I encountered many places, and came across different ways in which people deal with their built environment and cultural heritage.
 When I returned to the Netherlands, I started to look at our neatly planned cities differently than I did before.
 I felt like I was growing more aware of (and frustrated with) the relatively tightly-planned structure of our urban environment, and the way in which it ‘forces’ bodies into specific ‘programs’ of behaviour or navigation.
 I then became interested in the potential of other kinds of spaces: especially those that seem unordered, where humans are not in control.
 In a class on ‘material culture’ and the ‘agency of things’, I was introduced to the work of cultural geographer Tim Edensor, who writes about abandoned post-industrial ruins as sites that “provide an alternative realm for all sorts of social practices.”
 Edensor shows how the non-normative spatial organisation of the ruin allows for different, or other, kinds of human and non-human subjects and practices to take place.

-Christoph Gielen, EDEN PRAIRIE I Florida, cibachrome prints, 20.5 x 25.6 inches each (52 x 65 cm), edition of 4.
+EDEN PRAIRIE I Florida, cibachrome prints, 20.5 x 25.6 inches each (52 x 65 cm), edition of 4.
 Sanne: “This photo shows the repetitiveness and the homogeneity of the planned environment.
 It shows a notion of progress that is based on repetition and reproduction, where there is little room for things that do not already fit within the existing structure.”

 Could you introduce your ‘kind’ of feminism?